ab0x90/writeups/Worker_HTB/worker_HTB.md

 ![](1.png)

-moving back to the revisions.
-Nothing special in the files of revision 1, checking revision 2 however shows deploy.ps1 was added.
+Took a quick look at the page, but I wanted to finish lookin at the revisions.
+Moving back to the revisions, Nothing special in the files of revision 1, checking revision 2 however shows deploy.ps1 was added.
 Taking a look at that it shows a username and password.

 ```sh
 ┌──(kali㉿kali)-[~/boxes/htb/worker]